China - Asia

 • Keep evenings flexible

-Use headline places such as Badaguan and old-seafront logic as route anchors, then let the surrounding streets and districts carry the rest of the half-day.
+Use headline places such as Badaguan Scenic Area as route anchors, then let the surrounding streets and districts carry the rest of the half-day.

 The city becomes flatter when every named sight is treated like a separate mission.
 It becomes richer when one attraction leads naturally into nearby lanes, food stops, and a neighborhood loop.